-With more than 2 million households said to be inadequately housed in South Africa, of which 1.4 million reside in about 2.700 informal settlements in urban areas, the 5- and 10-year review questioned the RDP's funding sustainability and pace of its response to the rapid growth of informal settlements, which were outpacing its ability to deliver.
+With more than 2 million households said to be inadequately housed in South Africa, of which 1.4 million reside in about 2,700 informal settlements in urban areas, the 5- and 10-year review questioned the RDP's funding sustainability and pace of its response to the rapid growth of informal settlements, which were outpacing its ability to deliver.
 This led to the introduction of the Upgrading of Informal Settlement Programme (UISP).
 Upgrading of informal settlements is a complex process and has been subject to numerous international research studies, but limited systematic evaluations in South Africa.
 This evaluation therefore aimed to develop a baseline for future impact evaluations as part of the suite of evaluations intended to inform a new strategic direction for human settlements in the country.

-of the programme to make explicit the ToC and test its logic and appropriateness, and to develop a baseline for future evaluations based on a set of indicators.
+The current evaluation, which began in 2014, has two objectives, namely, to assess the design of the programme to make explicit the ToC and test its logic and appropriateness, and to develop a baseline for future evaluations based on a set of indicators.
 This will establish a medium- to short-term M&E framework for UISP, providing the Department of Human Settlements (DHS) with a defined set of indicators to collect performance and process data during the upgrading process.
 The plan is to do an implementation evaluation within two years of completing the baseline, and an impact evaluation in five years' time.